 Relapse/Recurrence: When the cancer that had previously been in remission after treatment has recurred.
 In leukemia, this may be indicated by changes in the blood or bone marrow, even before the patient experiences any symptoms.

-Remission: Occurs when the patient’s blood, bone marrow, and general health has returned to normal after treatment.
+Remission: Occurs when the patient’s blood, bone marrow, and general health are becoming more normal after treatment.
 Complete remission means that all evidence of the disease is gone.
-Partial remission means that the disease has been markedly improved by treatment, but residual evidence of the disease is still present.
+Partial remission means that the disease has been improved by treatment, but evidence of the disease is still present.

 Remission Induction: The initial course of treatment given to patients on admission to the hospital to remove all clinically detectable cancer.